hk8xb/invarity/invarity-cli/README.md

 ## Toolset Management

-Toolsets group related tools together with environment bindings and optional policy references.
-Toolsets reference tools that must be registered in the principal-scoped registry.
+Toolsets bundle tool references and are registered to a **tenant's toolset library**.
+Tools referenced by a toolset must exist in the tenant's tool registry.

 ### `invarity toolsets validate`